aglantzrbc/nosql-challenge/README.md

 2. *Which establishments in London have a `RatingValue` greater than or equal to 4?* (Note - the numeric part of the RatingValue scale has a 1-5 range, with higher values better than lower values.) **Answer: 33 establishments**.

 3. *What are the top 5 establishments with a `RatingValue` rating value of 5, sorted by hygiene score from lowest to highest, nearest to the new London restaurant added,* "Penang Flavours"?
-Nearness was defined as within 0.01 degree of latitude and longitude, approximately 1.11 km.
+Nearness was defined as within 0.01 degree of `latitude` and `longitude`, approximately 1.11 km.
 As one ilustration, the closest establishment to *Penang Flavours* with the lowest RatingValue (i.e., 0 in this case) is a bar/pub/nightclub called *Volunteer*.
 See **Table 1**.

 ![image](https://github.com/aglantzrbc/nosql-challenge/assets/127694342/83147dca-f18c-433e-b6d6-a74a450438e2)